Tonkawa, Oklahoma

 Tonkawa is a city in Kay County, Oklahoma, United States, along the Salt Fork Arkansas River.
-The population was 3,216 at the 2010 census, a decline of 2.5 percent from the figure of 3,299 in 2000.
+The population was 3,015 as of the 2020 United States census.

 History

-Named after the Tonkawa tribe, the city of Tonkawa was founded in March 1894, by Eli V. Blake and Wiley William Gregory.
+Named after the Tonkawa tribe, the city of Tonkawa was founded in March 1894 by Eli V. Blake and Wiley William Gregory.
 Blake and Gregory, originally from Kansas, claimed the land that would become Tonkawa in the Land Run of 1893.
 Prior to the land run, from 1879 to 1885, the area was known as "Fort Oakland", home to the Nez Perce people.
 In 1885, the remnants of the Tonkawa tribe, who had fled Indian Territory after the 1862 Tonkawa Massacre, returned to settle in the Fort Oakland area.
 The Blackwell and Southern Railway (later bought by the Atchison, Topeka and Santa Fe Railway) built a line through Tonkawa, which stimulated growth of the town.
 In 1901, the Oklahoma Territory Legislature established the University Preparatory School (now Northern Oklahoma College) here.
 By statehood, the population was 1,238.
 The discovery of oil caused a boom in the 1920s, and the population was 3,311 in 1930.